- How do I get help collaborating with partners?

 |Type of Partnership||Suggested Amount||Additional Guidance||Examples|

-Please provide your partners with the following information to help expedite the process.
+Please provide your partners with the following information to assist with the vendor registration process.

 - Decide whether you want to receive your payment as either: